priotix/koa2-oauth-server/Readme.md

 (_type: boolean_ default: false)

   If false, an error response will be rendered by this component.
-  Set this value to true to allow your own express error handler to handle the error.
+  Set this value to true to allow your own error handler to handle the error.

+  Note: the `error` object will be passed along the middleware chain as `ctx.state.error`.

 * `continueMiddleware`
 (_type: boolean default: false_)